sunknudsen/tube-manager/README.md

 **TL;DR**

 1. Initialize dataset using `tube-manager initialize`
-2. Upload video to YouTube using [YouTube Studio](https://studio.youtube.com/)
+2. Upload video to YouTube as usual using [YouTube Studio](https://studio.youtube.com/)
 3. Import video to dataset (see [example](./examples/sunknudsen.json)) using `tube-manager import <id>`
 4. Update title, description, tags, **sections**, **suggestedVideos**, **links**, **credits**, **affiliateLinks** and **footnotes**
 5. Publish video to YouTube and PeerTube using `tube-manager publish <id>`